2hmad/task-management-app/README.md

 ### Backend (Laravel)

 - **API Endpoint**:
-  - `GET /tasks`: Fetches a list of tasks (hardcoded or from a RethinkDB database).
+  - `GET /tasks`: Fetches a list of tasks from a RethinkDB database.
 - **Database Integration**:
   - Tasks can be stored and fetched from a RethinkDB database.
 - **Custom Commands**: